kusalyaW/KusalyaW/README.md

 ## 👋 Hello!
 I'm Kusalya

-🚀 I’m a software developer & transport researcher passionate about smart cities, full-stack apps, and mobility analytics.
+🚀 I’m a software developer passionate about full-stack apps.

 - 🔭 I’m currently working on MERN and Microservices projects
 - 🌱 Learning more about Spring Boot & Cloud deployments